flexera-public/right_aws/README.txt

 RightAws::S3 and RightAws::S3Interface are Ruby libraries for the Amazon S3 (Simple Storage Service) service.

-RightAws::Sqs and RightAws::SqsInterface is a Ruby library foor the Amazon SQS (Simple Queue Service) service.
+RightAws::Sqs and RightAws::SqsInterface is a Ruby library for the Amazon SQS (Simple Queue Service) service.